hass-agent/HASS.Agent-Documentation/docs/en/contributing/docs/adding-pages.md

   - Home: index.md
 ```

-To add your page you need to find the section you have placed your file in, for example a file placed in the `docs/contributing/docs` should be added under the:
+To add your page you need to find the section you have placed your file in.
+For example, a file placed in `docs/en/contributing/docs/` should be added under the:

 ```yaml
 nav: